-Our firm prepared the Geotechnical Investigation for Two Proposed Blufftoe Residence dated 17 March 2004 for the proposed residence at the referenced site.
+Our firm prepared the Geotechnical Investigation for Two Proposed Bluffloe Residences dated 17 March 2004 for the proposed residence at the referenced site.
+We also prepared the letter titled Addendum Design Criteria dated 1 March 2006 outlining project specific debris impact loads and temporary shoring recommendations.